 - Jalapeno peppers replaced serrano peppers

-- Seeds were removed from the cooked peppers before adding to salsa
+- Remove seeds from the cooked peppers before adding to salsa

-- Two, not three cooked jalapenos, chopped, were added to the salsa, reserving the third until after taste-testing (I ultimately did not use the third pepper)
+- Add two, not three cooked and chopped jalapenos to the salsa, reserving the third until after taste-testing (I ultimately did not use the third pepper)

-- The white onion was replaced with a mellower yellow onion
+- Replace white onion with a mellower yellow onion

 The process for this is pretty simple.
 Vegetable prep consists of coring the tomatoes and cutting them in half, and cutting the onion into slices.